YoshiakiKoizumija142397/MethodDkaEn/README.md

 As a general rule, if the coefficient is plus 1, enter 1, and if it is minus 1, enter -1.

-The significant figures of the solutions are about 7 digits.
+The significant figures of the solutions are about 14 digits.
 Even if more digits are displayed, they are not meaningful, so please be aware of this.
 Using this program as the initial value for a program that seeks higher precision solutions will yield good results!
-(Generally, 7 digits are sufficient for practical purposes.)

 We are not responsible for any problems that arise from using this program.
 Please use it at your own risk (verify the calculations yourself before using).